michael2012z/BitBible/markdown/KJV/files/Job.md

 23. If there be a messenger with him, an interpreter, one among a thousand, to shew unto man his uprightness:

-24. Then he is gracious unto him, and saith, Deliver him from going down to the pit: I have found a ransom.a ransom: or, an atonement
+24. Then he is gracious unto him, and saith, Deliver him from going down to the pit: I have found a ransom.

-25. His flesh shall be fresher than a child’s: he shall return to the days of his youth:a child’s: Heb. childhood
+25. His flesh shall be fresher than a child’s: he shall return to the days of his youth:

 26. He shall pray unto God, and he will be favourable unto him: and he shall see his face with joy: for he will render unto man his righteousness.

-27. He looketh upon men, and if any say, I have sinned, and perverted that which was right, and it profited me not;He…: or, He shall look upon men, and say
+27. He looketh upon men, and if any say, I have sinned, and perverted that which was right, and it profited me not;

-28. He will deliver his soul from going into the pit, and his life shall see the light.He…: or, He hath delivered my soul, etc, and my life
+28. He will deliver his soul from going into the pit, and his life shall see the light.

-29. Lo, all these things worketh God oftentimes with man,oftentimes: Heb. twice and thrice
+29. Lo, all these things worketh God oftentimes with man,

 30. To bring back his soul from the pit, to be enlightened with the light of the living.